-As a breastfeeding mum, rest, fluids - water, a regular, varied diet rich in fibre, protein, carbohydrates - will build up the energy and nutrients you need for good milk flow.
+As a breastfeeding mum, rest and fluids – water, a regular, varied diet rich in fibre, protein, and carbohydrates – will build up the energy and nutrients you need for good milk flow.

 This is a common complaint for many mums – and you may experience it, too.

 Most times, it happens from incorrect latching and positioning.